 Getting Started with Arduino IoT Cloud

-3. You don’t need an Amazon Echo Dot or any other Alexa devices for this project.
+- You don’t need an Amazon Echo Dot or any other Google Nest devices for this project.
 But if you have you can use it.

-6. You will get real-time feedback if the ESP32 connected to the internet.
+- You will get real-time feedback if the ESP32 is connected to the internet.

 Program ESP32 with Arduino IDE

-In the Tutorial video, I have explained all the steps to program the NodeMCU using Arduino IDE.
+In the tutorial video, I have explained all the steps to program the ESP32 using Arduino IDE.

-2. Then install the ESP32 board from the Board manager or Click Here to download the ESP32 board.
+- Then install the ESP32 board from the Board Manager or Click Here to download the ESP32 board.

 Go to Sketch -> Include Libraries -> Manage Libraries in Arduino IDE.